songlinl/btp-mission-hybrid-rag/set-up/set-up-bas.md

 7. Choose **Finish**.

-8. Navigate to your subaccount -> **Instances and Subscriptions** and validate that you can access SAP Business Application Studio by opening it in incognito window.
+8. Navigate to your subaccount -> **Instances and Subscriptions** and validate that you can access SAP Business Application Studio by opening it in an incognito window.

     ![](img/06.png)